 Not quite a celebration

 There is one major flaw in this setup that I have not been able to resolve at the moment: take note the directory you end up being loaded in.
-Instead of booting in the context of the current project’s root directory, you will start your session in your home directory.
+Instead of booting in the context of the current project’s root directory, you will start your session in your home directory each time.

-In theory, one may expect it would be possible to script the whole kickoff process in a custom shell script and call this new script instead of Toolbox’s
+In theory, one may expect it would be possible to script the whole kickoff process in a custom shell script that eventually sets the current working directory after invoking Toolbox’s

 start.sh, but that’s just a theory for the moment.

 If you happen to improve on this process, drop me a line!